nayeonk/itpwebdev/notes-and-assignments/assignments/404/rotten-tomatoes-search.md

 	* jsonp()
 * rottenTomatoes
 	* search(term) - makes use of http.jsonp()

+There are many ways you could break up your code into related objects.
+At minimum, create 2 custom objects with at least 1 method each.

 Post a link of the assignment to your classpage for submission.